Mon-Fri 9:00 - 17:00

 Working with a Real Estate Agent: Engaging a qualified real estate agent is pivotal in your property search.
 Realtors have an in-depth understanding of the local market, access to listings, and negotiation skills.
 They can help you navigate the complexities of real estate transactions and identify properties that align with your criteria.

 Viewing Properties and Conducting Due Diligence: Once you’ve identified potential properties, schedule viewings to assess them firsthand.
-During these visits, pay close attention to property conditions, neighborhood surroundings, and potential issues.
+During these visits, pay close attention to property conditions, neighbourhood surroundings, and potential issues.
 Conduct due diligence by reviewing property history, inspection reports, and financial considerations.

 Step 7 – Make an Offer